richard-scryber/scryber.core/docs/document_columns.rst

 Images and Shapes in columns
 ==============================

-As with :doc:`component_sizing` images and shapes that do not have an explicit size, take their natural width up to the size of the container.
+As with :doc:`component_sizing`, images and shapes that do not have an explicit size, take their natural width up to the size of the container.

 This also applies to columns.
 If an image is too wide for the column it will be proportionally resized to fit within the column.